IntelliJ IDEA 2023.2 EAP 4: Updated Run Widget, Enhanced Stack Trace Analysis, Refactoring Improvements, and More

-These are the key updates for this week, and the full list of newly introduced changes is available in the release notes.
-Stay tuned for more improvements coming next week!
+These are the most notable updates for this week.
+For the full list of implemented changes, refer to the release notes.

 Subscribe to Blog updates